ecilasun/riscvtool/README.md

 NOTE: Take care to keep your binary away from address range 0x20000000-0x2FFFFFFF so that the loader code does not get overwritten while loading your binary.
 All addresses from 0x00000000 up to 0x0FFFFFFF are available for program use otherwise (an 256Mbyte address range), and 0x20000000-0x2FFFFFFF space can be accessed after the program starts running, to be utilized as uncached fast RAM.

+# Using SDCard instead

+For some of the platforms, for example E32E, ELF files can live on an SDCard and be loaded from either a command line or with an onscreen menu.
+Simply copy across the sample files onto a FAT32 formatted SDCard and plug this into either a PMOD as shown on the device design or onto the onboard SDCard reader.
+For example, on E32E, one can use dir command to list the executables on disk and type in the name of the ELF file (without the .ELF extension) to run said executable.

 # Debugging with GDB

-If you've linked your program with the debug.cpp file and have necessary trap handlers installed (as in the romexplerimental sample), you can then attach with GDB to debug your code:
+If you've linked your program with the debug.cpp file (on some platforms) and have necessary trap handlers installed (as in the romexplerimental sample on some platforms), you can then attach with GDB to debug your code:

 ```
 riscv64-unknown-elf-gdb -b 115200 --tui nekoichi/samples/romexperimental.elf